robenkleene/software-references/safari/safari.md

 ## Tabs

 - To open a URL in an existing tab, rather than new window, just open a new tab and have it on the `Empty` page (the `Start` page doesn't work).
+- You can select multiple tabs by holding `⌘` and clicking them

 ## Debug Tools